bestwebsoft/user-role-wordpress-plugin/readme.txt

 * NEW : Css-style was added for Internet Explorer 10.

 == Upgrade Notice ==

+= V1.4.7 =
+We fixed plugins work with Table view on the Network.
+We fixed the selection of current role when switching between view modes on the Network.
+We updated all functionality for wordpress 4.2.2.

 = V1.4.6 =
 We updated all functionality for wordpress 4.1.1.
 BWS plugins section is updated.